 BASC monitors scientific journals, environmental, policy and political alerts for the results of studies of relevance to shooting and conservation.
-Below are links to a selection of papers published in May 2017.
+Below are links to a selection of papers published in September 2017.
 Please email us if you think we have missed anything.

 Please email us if you would like to subscribe to Science Matters – BASC’s monthly research review.